joshbrw/laravel-audit-logging/README.md

 # Laravel Audit Logging

 A simple, easy-to-use audit logging system with translation at the heart.
-Uses UUIDs for
+Uses UUIDs for easy dataset merging and management.

 ## Installation